hahahahaman/geometric_spanners/README.md

 ![1000 vertices](img/deg3-spanner-algo.png) ![another one](img/deg3-spanner-algo1.png)

+## Open Problems

+What is the minimum t such that there is a t-spanner for any set of points?

+The plane 1.88-spanner paper has a PlaneSpanner algorithm for points in convex position, can the algorithm be extended to general point positions?

+Is there an algorithm that makes plane spanners of maximum degree 3 for points in general position? what would its bounds be?

 ## Plan
 1. Implement an algorithm that determines the stretch factor of any given geometric graph.